Jewface

 Jewface is a term that negatively characterizes stereotypical or inauthentic portrayals of Jewish people.
 The term has existed since the late 1800s, and most generally refers to performative Jewishness, regardless of the performer's identity.

-Typical elements of performative "Jewface" include affecting a Yiddish accent and wearing facial prosthetics to imitate stereotypically Jewish features, hence the term is derived from the similar "blackface".
-More recently, the term is also used to describe inequality in casting of Jewish performers as Jewish characters.
+Typical elements of performative "Jewface" include affecting a Yiddish accent and wearing facial prosthetics to imitate stereotypically Jewish features, hence the term is derived from the analogous term "blackface".
+More recently, the term has also been used to describe inequality in casting of Jewish performers as Jewish characters.
 Whether "Jewface" is appropriate to refer to inauthentic casting, when Judaism is a mix of cultural, religious, and ethnic identities, has been debated, as has the focal point of these criticisms.

 Vaudeville

 In the 19th century, "Jewface" was a vaudeville act that became popular among Eastern European Jews who immigrated to the United States in the 1880s.
 The name plays off the term "blackface," and the act featured performers enacting Jewish stereotypes, wearing large putty noses, long beards, and tattered clothing, and speaking with thick Yiddish accent.
 Early portrayals were done by non-Jews, but Jews soon began to produce their own "Jewface" acts.
 By the early 20th century, almost all the "Jewface" actors, managers, agents, and audience members were Jewish.
 "Jewface" featured Jewish dialect music, written by Tin Pan Alley songwriters.
 These vaudeville acts were controversial at the time.
 In 1909 a prominent Reform rabbi said that comedy like this was "the cause of greater prejudice against the Jews as a class than all other causes combined," and that same year the Central Conference of American Rabbis denounced this type of comedy.

 The exhibit Jewface: "Yiddish" Dialect Songs of Tin Pan Alley at the YIVO Institute for Jewish Research (November 2015 to June 2016, curated by Eddy Portnoy) was focused on the sheet music of this type of comedy and used Jody Rosen's sheet music collection.